akashpathak9587/flask-application/readme.md

 1. **Search for Recipes:** Enter the ingredients you have in the search bar and click "Search."
 The website will display a list of recipes that match your ingredients.

 2. **View Recipe Details:** Click on a recipe to view its details, including the name, ingredients, cooking instructions, and an image.

-3. **Save Favorites:** To save a recipe as a favorite, click the heart icon on the recipe details page.

-4. **Access Favorites:** To access your saved favorite recipes, go to the Favorites section of the website.

 ## Installation